afrixs/water_carrier/README.md

 A simple trail car for carrying liquids to be used by other robots.

 ## Objective
 This is the first and simplest part of my larger conceptual project of a pipeless system that takes care of household (and possibly garden) plants at times when their owners are not at home.
+Currently the whole project is quite far from being complete, but you can find a simple working watering device [here](https://github.com/afrixs/plant-guard)

 ## Roadmap
 ![Roadmap](doc/roadmap.jpg)